 Other Kent County Areas

 Kent County Community Development can help homeowners in the City of Kentwood and other communities throughout Kent County.
 The Kent County Housing Rehabilitation Program offers deferred payment loans and grants for hazard abatement, including lead removal.

 - Live within Kent County, outside of Grand Rapids and Wyoming

 - Household income below 80% AMI

-Call the Kent County Community Development Department at (616) 632-7410 to complete a pre-application process by phone OR submit a pre-application online.
+Call the Kent County Community Development Department at (616) 632-7410 to complete a pre-application process by phone OR download and submit a pre-application.

 Muskegon County Land Bank Authority has a Lead Hazard Reduction Program.
 Call (231) 724-1259 to see if your household qualifies.